 The agreement settled and dismissed pending litigation by the Tribe relating to the expansion of the Truckee Meadows Water Reclamation Facility, which is operated by the Cities of Reno and Sparks.
 It allows Reno and Sparks to use the sewage plant's full capacity in exchange for the expenditure of \$24,000,000 (\$12,000,000 by DOI and \$12,000,000 by the joint venture) for the acquisition of Truckee River water rights.
-As of June 30, 2013, the joint venture's net expenditures totaled \$11,912,153.
-Land acquired incidentally to the acquisition of water rights was sold during the year for \$37,049.
-Proceeds received from the resale of land or the retirement of challenged water rights are netted against expenditures when received.
+Proceeds received from the resale of land acquired incidentally, or from the retirement of challenged water rights have been netted against expenditures when received.
+As of June 30, 2014, the joint venture has fulfilled its spending requirements, with net program expenditures of \$12,033,002.

 The County is responsible for administration of the joint venture.
 Water rights will be jointly managed by the County, Reno, Sparks and DOI.
 The arrangement is considered a joint venture with no equity interest because no explicit and measurable equity interest is deemed to exist.
 All equity is reserved for purchase of water rights and is therefore unavailable to the entities.
 Each entity (Washoe County, Reno and Sparks) will own an undivided and equal interest in the property and water rights purchased.
 The County's proportionate share of the water rights and related property purchases are included in capital assets when purchased.
-Assets of \$3,970,718 have been recorded as of June 30, 2013.
+Assets of \$3,970,718 have been recorded as of June 30, 2014.